Picot

 Picots on a tatted insertion.
 The picots are the small, oval-shaped loops arranged in threes at the top of the tatted material.

-A picot is a loop of thread created for functional or ornamental purposes along the edge of lace or ribbon, or crocheted, knitted or tatted fabric.
+A picot //piko// is a loop of thread created for functional or ornamental purposes along the edge of lace or ribbon, or crocheted, knitted or tatted fabric.
 The loops vary in size according to their function and artistic intention.

-'Picot', pronounced //piko//, is a diminutive derived from the French verb piquer, "to prick".
+The term is a diminutive derived from the French verb piquer, "to prick".